Which Fall Pests Could Be Lurking in Your Walls?

 Common Overwintering Pests in Tennessee

-The most frequent fall pests we receive calls for here in Bristol include rodents, termites, stink bugs, Asian lady beetles, and wasps.
+The most frequent fall pests we receive calls for here in Bristol and Johnson City TN include rodents, termites, stink bugs, Asian lady beetles, and wasps.

 Vermin can get into your attic by climbing up onto the roof.
 Squirrels are the most well-known culprits, but roof rats and mice are just as notorious for invading homes and making nests in the attic.
 How can you tell if you have rodents living in your home?
 The most common sign of a rodent infestation is scratching or gnawing sounds from above or from inside the walls.
 If you hear these sounds, it’s time to call an expert rodent exterminator.